-PwC are the Company's auditors and have advised that they are independent from the Company within the meaning of the Code of Professional Conduct of Chartered Professional Accountants of British Columbia, Canada, and within the meaning of the U.S. Securities Act and the applicable rules and regulations thereunder adopted by the SEC.
+PwC are the Company's auditors and have advised that they are independent from the Company within the meaning of the Chartered Professional Accountants of British Columbia Code of Professional Conduct of Chartered Professional Accountants, and within the meaning of the Securities Act of 1933, as amended, or the Securities Act, and the applicable rules and regulations thereunder adopted by the SEC.
 PricewaterhouseCoopers LLP is registered with the Public Company Accounting Oversight Board (United States).